rapmd73/Companion/README.md

 If you find this software useful, please give it a star and consider [sponsoring](https://github.com/sponsors/rapmd73) it to support its ongoing development and enhancement.

+##### Disclaimer

+This software is provided AS-IS, without warranty of any kind, express or implied.
+While every effort is made to keep the software maintained and functioning properly, no guarantees are made regarding its reliability or accuracy.
+By using this software, you automatically accept the terms of service and acceptable use policy of Discord, OpenAI or any software referred to.
+The creator of this software shall not be liable for any damages, including but not limited to, direct, indirect, incidental, or consequential damages, arising from the use or inability to use this software.
+Use at your own risk.

 ## Companion